 Rail-trail ideal for hikers, walkers, and bicyclists.
 Union Transportation Trail is nine miles long, the first 2 miles are gravel.
 This trail was once the Pemberton & Hightstown Railroad.
 While biking, take in the vista views, rural scenery, trestle bridges, and greenery.
 Entrance: Ranger Station at Crosswicks Creek Park.
 Parking lots at 70 Herbert Rd in Upper Freehold or 314 Rt 539 in Upper Freehold.

 D&R Canal from Lambertville NJ to New Hope PA

 About 7 miles one way from Lambertville to New Hope along the Delaware Raritan Towpath trail.
 14 miles for a round trip.
 You will be biking alongside the Delaware River.
 It’s a loose gravel dirt trail, so a mountain bike or hybrid bicycle is best.
 Cross a small bridge and you’ll enter New Hope where you can stop by for lunch or a quick snack.
 The entire D&R Towpath expands to almost 70 miles with other loops to explore.
 Entrance: Park in Lambertville.

-Noteworthy Family Friendly Bike Trails Beyond New Jersey
+Noteworthy Biking Trails Beyond New Jersey

 Biking on Governor’s Island